 Baba Ghanoush eggplant in a strainer.

-5. Add Ingredients to Food Processor: Add the garlic to food processor and pulse a few times.
+Step 5: Add Ingredients to Food Processor: Add the garlic to food processor to pulse a few times.
 Add remaining ingredients and puree.

 Baba Ghanoush in a food processor.

-6. Serve Dip: Transfer the eggplant dip to a shallow bowl and drizzle 2 tablespoons olive oil on top.
-Garnish with your favorite garnishes like parsley, pine nuts or za’atar.
+Step 6.
+Serve Dip: Transfer the eggplant dip to a shallow bowl and drizzle 2 tablespoons olive oil on top.
+Garnish the eggplant dip with your favorite garnishes like parsley, pine nuts or za’atar.

 Air Fryer Eggplant scooping out the flesh.

-How Do You Grill Eggplant for Baba Ghanoush?
+How Do You Grill Eggplant for Baba Ghanouj

-3. Prepare the Eggplant: Brush each side of the eggplant with olive oil.
+Step 3.
+Prepare the Eggplant: Add a drizzle of olive oil to eat eggplant and then brush each side of the eggplant with olive oil.
 Sprinkle each side with salt and pepper.

-5. Keep the Flesh: When the eggplant is cook, cut off the top and peel the skin and discard the skin.
+Step 5.
+Keep the Flesh: When the eggplant is cool enough to handle cut off the top and peel the skin and discard the skin.

 Keep the flesh and set aside.